Entry Fee : No Entry Fee

 The magnificent Taleju temple, located in Durbar Square of Kathmandu, is dedicated to the clan Goddess of Malla kings, Devi Taleju Bhawani.
 Traditionally, entry into the temple was restricted to kings but has now been extended to the Hindus.
-It is believed that the temple was constructed in the shape of a Yantra, as was directed by the Devi herself.
-In the middle of Durbar Square, the temple, set atop a pedestal, is a stunning sight that reminds people of its rich heritage and cannot be missed even when the square is bustling with activities.
+It is believed that the temple was constructed in the shape of a Yantra (a form of Mandala) as was directed by the Devi herself.
+In the middle of Durbar Square, the temple, set atop a pedestal, is a stunning sight.
 The Degu Taleju Temple is not open to all.
-However, on the special occasion of Dasain, devotees can enter to offer prayers to the Goddess.
-The rest of the time, tourists can explore the shrine from the outside.
+However, on the ninth day of Dasain, the Hindu Devotees can enter to offer prayers to the Goddess.
+Everyone else can explore the shrine from the outside.

 The temple is a 35-metre high monument that stands prominently on a pedestal with twelve levels or steps made of stone.
 On the eighth level, a wall has been built all around the shrine that acts as a compound for the temple.
 There are 12 smaller shrines in front of this wall.
 On the other side, there are four more shrines other than the main one.
-This ancient place of worship has a traditional pagoda style architecture with a three-tiered roof, wooden doors and window frames decorated with intricate carvings.
-The structure in the heart of the city is quite a magnificent one.
-It is much recommended that one takes a moment to pause and admire this stunning ancient monument from the bygone times.
+This ancient place of worship has traditional pagoda-style architecture with a three-tiered roof, wooden doors and window frames decorated with intricate carvings.

 Compare quotes from upto 3 travel agents for free

 $ 59 onwards